DulapahV/Matrix-Arithmetic/README.md

     8	14
     4	12

-And subtracting the result with *matrix A* must give out the original value of *matrix A*
+And subtracting the *sum of matrix A* with *matrix A* must give out the original value of *matrix A*

     4	7
     2	6

 ### Second Test (Multiplying and Inverse)
-Multiplying *matrix A* together must give out

-    28	66
-    22	61
-Finding the inverse of *matrix A* must give out
+Finding the *inverse of matrix A* must give out

     0.60    -0.70
     -0.20   0.40

-And multiplying the product of matrix A and the inverse of the matrix must give out *identity matrix*
+And multiplying the the *inverse of matrix A* with *matrix A* must give out *identity matrix*

     1	0
     0	1